STOCK TITAN

 Why does average price matter?

-Your average purchase price (cost basis) determines your break-even point — the price at which you neither profit nor lose.
+Your average purchase price (cost basis) determines your break-even point, the price at which you neither profit nor lose before fees or taxes.
 Every time you buy more shares at a different price, your cost basis shifts.
-Knowing this number is essential for making informed sell decisions.
+Knowing this number helps you understand the position accurately.

 For example, if you buy 100 shares at $50 and later 200 shares at $35, your average drops to $40 per share.
-The stock only needs to recover to $40 for you to break even — not back to $50.
+The stock only needs to recover to $40 for you to break even before fees and taxes, not back to $50.
 This is why tracking your true cost basis matters more than remembering individual purchase prices.

 When should I average down on a stock?